 Fun Homeschool Geography Resources

-It wasn’t just about naming countries, preschoolers can touch a country to hear its music ( use it as a music resource, too), older ones can start naming continents and oceans before moving on to countries and capitols.
+It wasn’t just about naming countries, preschoolers can touch a country to hear its music ( use it as a music resource, too), older ones can start naming continents and oceans before moving on to countries.
 You can also use it to find out the distance or flying time between any two points.

 Every household should have a globe, they are a great prop in demonstrating just about any global concept, the equator, latitude and longitude, the meridians, seasons and day and night.
 Our talking globe computer was the wizz bang ultimate in homeschool geography resources.
 Buy a similar one, you won’t regret it!